Flat Roof Replacement Cost

 How Much Does a New Flat Roof Cost?

-Depending on the type of flat roof you opt for, the price could either reduce or increase.
+For example, depending on the type of flat roof you opt for, the price could either be reduced or increased.
+However, flat roofs will always be cheaper than the cost of a new pitched roof.

 There are other factors to consider, including the size of the house, the labourer’s expertise, and the ease of access to the roof.
 This is all in addition to other considerations like scaffolding and so on.

-For instance, if you opt for a felt roof, you can expect to spend between £40 to £70 per m2.
+For a flat felt roof, you can expect to spend between £40 to £70 per m².

-The price of labour is vital when considering flat roof cost.
+The price of labour is vital when considering flat roof costs.
 Different companies will have their own quotes, so be sure to compare them to get a great deal.

 One other factor that affects the price is the materials used for construction.
 For instance, a metal roof generally costs more than one made out of rubber.